raspberrypilearning/lego-plotter/en/step_1.md

 + A Raspberry Pi computer
 + A Raspberry Pi Build HAT
 + Two LEGO® Technic™ motors
-+ A LEGO® SPIKE™ force sensor
-OR
-+ A push button, breadboard, and jumper wires
++ A LEGO® SPIKE™ force sensor OR a push button, breadboard, and jumper wires
 + Assortment of LEGO®, including two small wheels (we used a selection from the [LEGO® Education SPIKE™ Prime kit](https://education.lego.com/en-gb/product/spike-prime))
 + A 7.5V power supply with a barrel jack (you could instead use a battery pack, but make sure that all cells are fully charged)